CorndelWithSoftwire/DevOps-Course-FAQs/glossary.md

 This mostly exists as a reference, but is also worth looking through as part of your preparation for the End Point Assessment as the assessor may use these terms and will expect you to understand them.

+If you would like more context, each definition has the relevant module _in italics_ so you can review the reading material.

 **Acceptance Criteria** - A set of requirements that must be met to mark a user story as complete.
 Often abbreviated to "AC".
 _Module 6_

 **Accessibility** - Whether a system is accessible (easy to use) to all users.
 For example, ensuring your software can be used with a screen reader.
 _Module 6_

-**ACL** - "Access Control List", a list of users and the actions they are permitted to take as a way of implementing Authorisation.
+**ACL** - "Access Control List", a list of users and the actions they are permitted to take, as a way of implementing authorisation.
 An evolution of this is RBAC, Role Based Access Control, where users have roles and roles have permissions.
 _Module 10_

-**Affinity mapping** - Organizing related facts/points into distinct clusters.
+**Affinity mapping** - Visually organising related facts/points into distinct clusters, for example with post-it notes on a whiteboard.
 Can be used for sorting through user feedback.
 _Module 6_

 **API** - "Application Programming Interface", a defined interface between two computer systems.
-We use a few web APIs using JSON over HTTP during workshops and the project exercise.
+We use several web APIs utilising JSON over HTTP during workshops and the project exercise.
 _Module 2_

 **Authentication** - The process of verifying the identity of a user.
 Sometimes referred to as AuthN.
 _Module 10_

-**Authorisation** - Determining what resources a user has access to.
+**Authorisation** - The process of determining what resources a user has access to.
 Sometimes referred to as AuthZ.
 _Module 10_

 **Blameless culture** - A workplace culture that encourages looking for potential system improvements after incidents occur rather than assigning blame to individuals.